gla-rad/eNav-Config/README.md

 * An operational PostgreSQL server with existing databases installed for the following services.
-Note that since it's a bit complex to suppost persistence is every Kuebernetes environment (e.g. on bare-metal deployment) this method was seen as preferable:
+Note that since it's a bit complex to suppost persistence is every Kubernetes environment (e.g. on bare-metal deployment) this method was seen as preferable:

     * VDES-Controller